MahammadRafi06/Migration_micro/my-website/docs/faq.md

 ### Can I use Docker Compose files with AEP?

-Yes!
-We provide tools to convert Docker Compose files to Kubernetes manifests:
+Yes, We provide tools to convert Docker Compose files to Kubernetes manifests:
 - **Kompose**: Automated conversion tool.
 - **Manual conversion**: Step-by-step process with optimization.
 - **Helm charts**: Advanced packaging for complex applications.